TobiG77/youth-challenge-kapiti/content/home.md

 _Keen to help out?_ [Contact us](mailto:youth-challenge@dlf-kapiti.zendesk.com)

 The challenge is an inclusive event, meant to challenge you and broaden your perspective and provide you with valuable skills to to pursue your dreams.
-For further details, [explore the schedule](/schedule) or [check out the details](/about) of the competition.
+For further information, [explore the schedule](/schedule) or [check out the details](/about) of the competition.